eth0lo/slr/README.md

 # SLR

-SLR (simple live reaload) is a small command line utility that is able to spin a small webserver with livereaload functionality build in.
+SLR (simple live reload) is a small command line utility that is able to spin a small webserver with livereaload functionality build in.

 ## Usuage